 15. Kirateshwar Avatar

 Lord Shiva descended in the form of a hunter or Kirat while Arjuna was meditating to kill an Asura named Mooka, disguised as boar.
 Arjun’s meditation got disturbed by the sound and upon seeing the boar, Arjun and the Kirat struck the boar at the same time with arrows.
-A fight broke between the Keerat and Arjuna as to who struck the boar first.
-Arjuna challenged Lord Shiva in the form of Keerat for a duel.
+A fight broke between the Kirat and Arjuna as to who struck the boar first.
+Arjuna challenged Lord Shiva in the form of Kirat for a duel.
 Lord Shiva was pleased by Arjuna’s valour and gifted him his Pashupata Astra.

 16. Suntantarka Avatar